deNBI/bibigrid_clum/readme.md

 ### Premade Template

-Use the prefilled configuration template [bibigrid_clum2022/resources/bibigrid.yml](resources/bibigrid.yml) as a basis for your personal BiBiGrid configuration.
+Use the prefilled configuration template [resources/bibigrid.yml](resources/bibigrid.yml) as a basis for your personal BiBiGrid configuration.
 Later in this tutorial you will use [OpenStackClient](https://pypi.org/project/python-openstackclient/) or access Openstack's dashboard manually to get all necessary configuration information from your project.

-Copy the configuration template to `~/.config/bibigrid/`.
+Copy the [configuration template](resources/bibigrid.yml) to `~/.config/bibigrid/`.

 ### Authentication